LemLib/LemLib/README.md

 This will change in the next major release however.
 In fact you could try it right now in our latest beta

 _**6. What are the units?**_
-The units are inches and degrees.
-In a future release, Qunits will be used so you can use whatever units you like.
+Lemlib uses a custom units system that lets you can specify or read any quantity in any units you want, and does the conversion automatically.

 _**7. Is LemLib VRC legal?**_
 Yes.